CANADIAN RED CROSS TRAINING PARTNER

-Emergency First Aid Calgary
+Canadian Red Cross Basic First Aid in Calgary

 Canadian Red Cross Training Partner.
 Public courses in Calgary, with select Leduc dates and private onsite training available across Alberta.

-Emergency First Aid Course Dates
+Basic First Aid Course Dates

 Quick Course Details

-3 years
+Certification length: 3 years

-Calgary, with select Leduc and onsite options when available
+Location: Calgary, with select Leduc and onsite options when available

 Course Overview

-Emergency First Aid is a basic Canadian Red Cross first aid and CPR course focused on essential emergency response skills.
-It is designed for people who need a shorter first aid course for workplace, home, volunteer, or general preparedness needs.
+Basic First Aid, formerly known as the Emergency First Aid course, is a Canadian Red Cross first aid and CPR course focused on essential emergency response skills.

-This course covers how to recognize emergencies, activate emergency medical services, provide basic first aid, perform CPR, use an AED, and respond to common life-threatening situations.
+This course is designed for people who need a shorter first aid course for workplace, home, volunteer, or general preparedness needs.
+It covers how to recognize emergencies, activate emergency medical services, provide basic first aid, perform CPR, use an AED, and respond to common life-threatening situations.

 Who This Course Is For